TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/18 - Job/Job 4/Job 4.17.md

 ---

-Shall mortal man be more just than God?
+'Shall mortal man be more just than God?
 Shall a man be more pure than his Maker?